Communication

 • Does it contain attachments?

-In short, a wide range of factors can influence the carbon footprint of an email.
+In short, a wide range of factors can influence an email's carbon footprint.

 Without accounting for all possible variables, Basile Fighiera attempted to estimate the carbon footprint of an email in different scenarios.
 Here are his results: